Rowl1ng/Fine-Grained_VR_Sketching/README.md

-# Fine-Grained_VR_Sketching
+# Fine-Grained VR Sketching: Dataset and Insights

-Project page for paper Fine-Grained VR Sketching: Dataset and Insights on 3DV 21.
+3DV 2021

 Code, interface and dataset are coming soon!